pinellolab/CRISPResso2/README.md

 --write_detailed_allele_table: If set, a detailed allele table will be written including alignment scores for each read sequence. (default: False)

+--suppress_amplicon_name_truncation: If set, amplicon names will not be truncated when creating output filename prefixes.
+If not set, amplicon names longer than 21 characters will be truncated when creating filename prefixes. (default: False)

 --fastq_output: If set, a fastq file with annotations for each read will be produced. (default: False)

 --bam_output': If set, a bam file with alignments for each read will be produced.
 Setting this parameter will produce a file called 'CRISPResso_output.bam' with the alignments in bam format.
 If the `bowtie2_index` is provided, alignments will be reported in reference to that genome.
 If the `bowtie2_index` is not provided, alignments will be reported in reference to a custom reference created by the amplicon sequence(s) and written to the file 'CRISPResso_output.fa'. (default: False)